Planet Fitness Las Vegas – E Sahara Avenue

 You’ll also see an Abs area, where you’ll again find a lot of resistance equipment including leg/glute machines, along with some benches.
 The cardio equipment is also extensive and includes a range of bikes, treadmills, arc trainers, ellipticals, steppers, stairclimbers and a couple of rowing machines.

 What Planet Fitness Vegas lacks both generally and here is freeweights.
 Barbells only go up to 60lbs and dumbbells to 75lbs.
 There are four Smith machines but NO squat racks and no adjustable barbells whatsoever – the chain doesn’t cater for bodybuilders or those lifting heavy.
 Though you will find a cable-crossover station and assisted pull-ups machine.
 There are no actual pull-up bars, however the club’s best asset in my opinion is its synergy station.
 This does include pull up bars (though there’s nothing useful around to stand on if they’re too high for you, but you can sort of use bits jutting out of the sides of the station to get up) and a good range of functional training equipment, eg resistance bands, kettle bells, battle ropes and a TRX.

 There are a number of Swiss balls too along with a few mats, and plenty of floorspace to do you own thing.

-Planet Fitness Las Vegas is ideal for those looking to get an easy free workout without going through membership options.
+Planet Fitness East Sahara Avenue is ideal for those looking to get an easy free workout without going through membership options.
 If you want heavier weights than 75lbs dumbbells or require free adjustable barbells, you’ll need to go elsewhere.